grant-king/ML_progress/log.md

 The next obvious thing to do is to incorporate multiprocessing somehow.
 I have a vague sense of techniques I need to employ to do this, but just enough to get started for now.
 I need to do more research to decide how I will reorganize the model to process in chuncks.

+October x, 2019

+**Today's Progress:** Continued CA project.
+CUDA experimentation.

+**Thoughts:** I think I know what I need to do to greatly speed up some parts of the CA model.
+It seems like it is a good time to start in on some GPU programming.
+I am hoping to first make small speed impovments by using numpy arrays where I can and slightly reorganizing the model.
+Once those speed improvemnts have been tuned, it will be much easier to send some parts of the process to the GPU for more substantial speed improvments.

+So far using numpy in place of manually iterated matrix operations hasn't made any noticeable speed improvements.
+My tests with some libraries yielded frustrating results, but I am finding more actively developed CUDA+Python libraries that I will attempt to use.

 <!---

 October x, 2019